Skip to content

 A first-time practice owner does not need every object in the database exposed as a table.
 She needs to know what requires attention, what is ready, what could break before opening day, and what is unresolved that a decision could close.

-Simple Cortex designed the portal as a cockpit, not a control panel.
+Running the Simple Cortex engagement, I designed the portal as a cockpit, not a control panel.
 The system has real complexity: pricing logic, service taxonomy, staff workflows, AI, location controls, compliance, reconciliation.
 The surface stays calm.
 The owner should not feel the machinery unless it is asking for a decision.

 What I did